Simon in the Land of Chalk Drawings: 2002 revival

 A new series premiered in 2002 on Teletoon in Canada with a new theme song, a new character in that of Lily, who was added to make the show appeal to girl viewers, an updated and more casual outfit for Simon, a different colour scheme and narrated by Ernie Coombs.

 Parody

 The series was later parodied on NBC's Saturday Night Live by Mike Myers.
 The sketches open with the same musical theme and similar lyrics, but take place in Simon's bathtub, where he shows and discusses his "drawrings" with viewers.
+The Simon sketches aired between 1990 and 1994.